OrestisStefanou/InvestorChatbot/docs/api.md

 - If `session_id` is invalid or expired, a 400 error will be returned.
 - This endpoint returns a **streaming** response, suitable for chat UIs that render text incrementally.
 - The `topic_tags` object allows for fine-grained control over the context of the AI's response, especially when discussing financials.
+- You can use `POST /chat/extract_topic_and_tags` endpoint to get the topic and tags if you don't know them before hand.

 ## Example Request
 ```sh